trivnguyen/tri-nguyen-web/content/project/deepclean/index.md

 LIGO currently relies on the Wiener filter to remove noise sources.
 However, the Wiener filter fails to remove the non-linear contributions.
-Characterizing these non-linear contributions and removing them using standard statistical and signal processing techniques can be challenging if not impossible because the mechanisms are often complex and involved multiple noise channels.
+Characterizing these non-linear contributions and removing them using standard statistical and signal processing techniques can be challenging if not impossible because the mechanisms are often complex and involve multiple noise channels.
 In this study, we use a machine learning algorithm called the Long Short-Term Memory neural network to learn and filter out these non-linear noise sources.

 {{< figure src="lstm.png" title="Schematic of an LSTM layer.
 [Source](https://colah.github.io/posts/2015-08-Understanding-LSTMs/)." >}}